 Best for: distributed teams across time zones.
 Most morning meeting guides pretend remote work doesn't exist, which is... a choice in 2026.

-1. What's your work setup like today — home, office, or somewhere else?
+1. Where are you working today: home, office, or somewhere else?

 2. Is there anything happening in your time zone we should know about?